ashwini-kr-sharma/chipatac2020/09_ATAC_bigwig.md

 # 9. ATAC-seq : ATAC signal file

 In a final step, we will generate *signal files* in the `bigwig` format, which represent continuous signals along the genome.
-Another format to do this is the `bedgraph` format.
-For both formats, the files can then be loaded into a genomic browser in order to explore the signal and the peak regions.
+We will use the function [`bamCoverage`](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) from **`deepTools`** to acheive this.

 ```
 cd